 - Practice turning, stopping and backing up before starting on a trip to get the feel of the vehicle trailer combination.
-When turning, make wider turns so the trailer wheels will clear curbs and other obstacles. - Allow more distance for stopping with a trailer attached. - The trailer tongue weight should be no more than 10-15% of the loaded trailer weight. - After you have traveled 80 km (50 miles), thoroughly check your hitch, electrical connections and trailer wheel lug nuts. - When stopped in traffic for long periods of time in hot weather, place the gearshift in P (Park) (automatic transmissions) or N (Neutral) (manual transmissions).
-This aids engine cooling and air conditioner efficiency. - Vehicles with trailers should not be parked on a grade.
+When turning, make wider turns so the trailer wheels will clear curbs and other obstacles. - Allow more distance for stopping with a trailer attached. - The trailer tongue weight should be no more than 10-15% of the loaded trailer weight. - After you have traveled 80 km (50 miles), thoroughly check your hitch, electrical connections and trailer wheel lug nuts. - To aid in engine/transmission cooling and A/C efficiency during hot weather while stopped in traffic, place the gearshift lever in P (Park) (automatic transmission) or N (Neutral) (manual transmissions). - Vehicles with trailers should not be parked on a grade.
 If you must park on a grade, place wheel chocks under the trailer's wheels.